johannsp/CWRUBC-Readme-Gen/sample/README.md

 # Readme-Generator

-Create a template README.md using Node modules to query for necessary information.
-Template data is appended to the output file, which defaults to README.md.
+Create template for a README.md file using Node modules to request information.

 ## Table of Contents
 - [Installation](https://github.com/johannsp/CWRUBC-Readme-Generator#Installation)